The Sneaker's Ball

 I love stepping in as Auntie.
 Her dad was working.
 Her mom, my sister, is no longer here on Earth, so I was elated that she wanted me to assist her with finding her dress.

-She is in the 8th grade, and was very clear at the start of our dress shopping that she couldn’t wear spaghetti straps, or show her back, as this was the school rule.
+She is in the 8th grade and was very clear at the start of our dress shopping that she couldn’t wear spaghetti straps or show her back, as this was the school rule.
 Not a problem, I didn’t think she should either.
-However, what stood out to me was she was concerned about her belly showing in her dress.
+However, what stood out to me was that she was concerned about her belly showing in her dress.
 Her non-existent belly, by the way.

-And then, within 15 minutes of shopping, I thought I found her the perfect dress and cardigan to match for this great occasion.
-It was a beautiful flowing cream gown that was covered in 3D cream butterflies, and a matching cream cardigan with gold buttons.
+And then, within 15 minutes of shopping, I thought I found her the perfect dress and cardigan to match for this grand occasion.
+It was a beautiful, flowing cream gown that was covered in 3D cream butterflies, and a matching cream cardigan with gold buttons.
 My niece was sure to be the belle of the ball.
-Coming out the dressing room, the dressing room attendant was in awe and parents with their daughters, were in awe.
+Coming out of the dressing room, the dressing room attendant was in awe, and parents with their daughters were in awe.
 My niece walked up to me and told me she didn’t want to wear it.
 I was shocked.
 She looked gorgeous.

 When taking off the dress and cardigan and handing it back to the attendant, she came over and said, “Auntie, I don’t want to stand out, I want to blend in.”

-My heart sank.
-As my dad had always raised me not to shrink back.
+My heart sank as my dad had always raised me not to shrink back.
 To be proud of my beauty, my talents, my dreams, my goals, and to be proud of who I was created to be.
-And here, my niece was feeling the exact opposite, when she had every right to show up being her best self.
+And here, my niece was feeling the exact opposite, when she had every right to show up as her best self.
 This was more than just being “shy”.

 That evening, I spent time pouring into her about how beautiful she is, how smart she is, and how I’m proud of the young lady she is becoming.
-However, statistics are very clear.
+However, statistics are apparent.
 A daughter gets her self-esteem from her father.
 Will my words make an impact?
-I certainly hope so, but the reality is, her dad will have to step in and show affection, offer support, engage in shared hobbies, help with school work, and make her feel comfortable with discussing her thoughts, feelings or experiences.
-It is in that, that my niece will develop her sense of self-worth and self-esteem.
+I certainly hope so, but the reality is that her dad will have to step in and show affection, offer support, engage in shared hobbies, help with schoolwork, and make her feel comfortable discussing her thoughts, feelings, or experiences.
+It is in that that my niece will develop her sense of self-worth and self-esteem.

 It doesn’t mean that she will show up to the party to meet and mingle with everyone, be the center of attention, or dance with everyone in the building.
 It just means that she doesn’t dim her light and feel unworthy of the attention.